kamikagome/dbt-airbnb-analytics/README.md

 ## Overview

 This project transforms raw Airbnb data into analytics-ready models using Snowflake and dbt.
-It features a fun hypothesis test: "Do people leave bad reviews more often during a full moon?"
+It features a hypothesis test: "Do people leave bad reviews more often during a full moon?" (tongue in cheek).

 ![Airbnb Reviews Dashboard](Preset.png)